What We Do

 How we work

-With the aim of creating a region of excellence, our strategic plan guides the Commission's delivery of services into three areas:
+With the aim of creating a region of excellence, our strategic plan guides the Commission's delivery of services into four areas:

 Our project officers aim to:

 - Maximise local job opportunities by attracting new business and industry to the region, while helping existing business and industry to grow.

 - Identify and address gaps in government services and infrastructure.